Freedom of Expression Policy

 - Any other expression, including spontaneous expression, protected by the First Amendment to the U.S. Constitution.

-While Kellogg Community College maintains its authority to regulate the time, place and manner of expressive activities, it shall not consider or regulate the content of speech or viewpoint of speakers in the application of this policy.
-When expressive activities occur, Kellogg Community College will work to ensure that such activities transpire without interference by the College, provided the learning environment is not disrupted and campus safety is not compromised by said expressive activities.
+While Kellogg Community College maintains its authority to regulate the time, place and manner of expressive activities, it shall not consider or regulate the content or viewpoint of expressive activities when enforcing this policy, including by restricting students’ expression based on concerns about other person(s)’ negative reaction to that expression.
+When expressive activities occur, Kellogg Community College will work to ensure that such activities transpire without interference by the College, provided the learning environment is not substantially and materially disrupted and campus safety is not compromised by said expressive activities.
 If persons react negatively to expressive activities occurring on the campus of Kellogg Community College, the College will take necessary steps to ensure campus safety while allowing the expressive activity to continue, unless the College’s operations are materially and substantially disrupted.

 For purposes of this policy, the terms “outdoor common” and “indoor common” refer to such areas as: